-OPERATION: Note the following photos showing movement of pedal down toward the nine o'clock position, you will add water to bowl.
+OPERATION: Note the following photos showing movement of

+pedal down toward the nine o'clock position, you will add water to bowl.
 Push downward further to eight o'clock position to flush contents into waste tank.
 Release pedal slowly to close flush operation.

-For hand lever operation, pull both levers forward to flush.
-To add water only, pull white lever forward.
+For hand lever operation, pull lever forward to flush.
+To add water only, pull lever half way forward.
 When releasing lever(s), do so slowly.